andystanton/glfw-skeleton/README.md

 * A C++ compiler
 * [CMake >= 2.8](http://www.cmake.org/cmake/resources/software.html)

-## Usage
+## Quick Start

-Run the following commands to generate the makefile and build the project.
+Run the following commands to generate the makefile and build the project:

 ```sh
 cmake .